jcarenza/allisoncarenza/src/posts/2-year-pics.md

 ---
-title: '2 year pics'
+title: "2 year pics"
-description: '<p>I&apos;ve been taking Lindley&apos;s pics since she was just a week old.
-Now she&apos;s two, with a huge personality and [&hellip;]</p>
+description: "I&apos;ve been taking Lindley&apos;s pics since she was just a week old.
+Now she&apos;s two, with a huge personality and "
-'
-publishDate: 'Jun 13, 2013'
+publishDate: "Jun 13, 2013"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '/media/rob6.jpg'
+heroImage: "/media/rob6.jpg"
-alt: '2 year pics'
+alt: "2 year pics"
-slug: '2-year-pics'
+slug: "2-year-pics"
-category: ['Children Photography']
+category: ["Children Photography"]
-tags: ['2 year pictures','Childrens Photography','Kid Photography','Second Birthday']
+tags: ["2 year pictures", "Childrens Photography", "Kid Photography", "Second Birthday"]
 ---

 <p style="text-align: center;">I&apos;ve been taking Lindley&apos;s pics since she was just a week old.
 Now she&apos;s two, with a huge personality and bright eyes that scream I want to have fun.
 Taking pictures of a two year old is a trip.
 I find it&apos;s best to just find a location where we can be moving, constantly.
 And moving we were, here, there, and everywhere.</p>